1 day ago

 What it's like to... grow out your underarm hair

-Whether it's a feminist statement or simply a matter of choice, what's it like to have hairy underarms?
+A new report reveals fewer women removed their underarm hair in 2016.
+But whether it's a feminist statement or simply a matter of choice, what's it like to have hairy underarms?
 One writer ditched her razor to find out

 I can’t remember exactly when I first shaved the hair off my underarms.
 I’m pretty sure mine had barely begun to grow before I begged my mum to let me have a razor so I could start to shave like all the other girls.
 Among my friends a kind of pre-teen hive mind had lurched into being.
 Shaving, along with wearing a training bra for your non-existent boobs and competing to be the first to start your period, was the holy trinity of being, like, super grown up.